Council Chairs

 At Horseplay: Dr. Thomason enjoys working with living horses in his research on hoof biomechanics, but admits he also gets as much pleasure from working with dead ones!
 “Horse anatomy is quite beautiful when you get to the guts of it,” he says, a joker at heart.
 Watching the ‘light go on’ at the precise moment when a student understands the workings of the gut or stay apparatus is one of the rewards that keeps him working with the horse – a unique, complex species.

-Susan Raymond, Chair, Communications & Marketing Committee
+Jackie Bellamy, Chair, Communications & Marketing Committee

 Dr. Moira Gunn, Chair, Finance